 Community school advocates blame the failures on the rollout and management, not the program itself.
 To begin with, not all the principals in the schools dubbed Renewal were convinced of the community school model.
 Some new principals had no idea what a community school was.
 And not all of the superintendents who did the hiring fully understood what was required in a community school.

-In addition, because the 86 current Renewal schools are spread among 27 different superintendents, the average superintendent has just two or three Renewal schools among the roughly 50 he or she oversees.
+In addition, because the 86 current Renewal schools are spread among 27 different superintendents, the average superintendent has just two or three Renewal schools among the roughly 50 they oversee.

 And the rollout has been undeniably messy.
 For example, it wasn’t until this past August, more than a year after the program began, that the city held its first meeting between principals and community school directors to discuss the most effective ways to build a community school.